Tuesday, March 23, 2010

 3. Measure the distance between your two books.
 This is the interior dimension of your arm table.

 Philosophical question: Can this object still be considered to be furniture?
-Is it too simple too qualify for the title?
+Is it too simple too qualify for the title?1.
+Find a hard object, such as a pair of books or pieces of wood.

 Saturday, October 10, 2009